Advertiser Disclosure

 1. Lappert’s Ice Cream

 How can anyone resist yummy ice cream served in a freshly baked chocolate-dipped waffle cone?
-There are a wide variety of flavors to choose from at Lappert’s, from traditional flavors such as chocolate chip cookie dough to some more Hawaiian-like flavors such as Nene Tracks.
+There is a wide variety of flavors to choose from at Lappert’s, from traditional flavors such as chocolate chip cookie dough to more Hawaiian flavors such as Nene Tracks.
 Everyone in your group is sure to find something that they’d enjoy.

 Visit: There are 3 locations in Kauai.
 Check the website for locations and hours.